phamm25/ai-chatbot/README.md

 The frontend is configured to communicate with the backend API.

+### 4. Potential Optimization Features (`server/src/futureOptimzation`)

+I haven't got time to finish some features for the optimization process.
+Some of them are located in the directory above

 ## 📹 Short Video Demo

 **(Placeholder: A short video demo showcasing the three core features—multi-turn chat, image analysis, and CSV data querying—will be linked here.)**